4.5 Immunization of Children with Cancer

-Cancer patients without a history of varicella or two confirmed doses of varicella vaccine should receive post-exposure prophylaxis with varicella zoster immune globulin (VariZIG) or acyclovir (if the VariZIG window is missed) 7, 29.
-Please refer to the POGO guideline on varicella exposure and use of VariZIG.
+Cancer patients without a history of varicella AND without two confirmed doses of varicella vaccine should receive post-exposure prophylaxis with Varicella-Zoster Immune Globulin (VariZIG) or acyclovir (if the VariZIG window is missed).7, 29 Please see Section 4.4 Treatment of Varicella-Zoster Infections for guidance on varicella exposure and use of VariZIG.

-Health care workers who care for immuncompromised patients need to ensure that their immunizations are up to date.
+Healthcare workers who care for immunocompromised patients need to ensure that their immunizations are up to date.
 In this context, while all recommended vaccines are important, special attention to varicella, influenza, pertussis and hepatitis B vaccines is required.

 - Ambrosino DM, Molrine DC: Critical appraisal of immunization strategies for prevention of infection in the compromised host.
 Hematology – Oncology Clinics of North America 1993 Oct; 7(5):1027-1050.

 - Hibberd PL, Rubin RH: Approach to immunization in the immunosuppressed host.
 Infectious Disease Clinics of North America 1990 Mar; 4(1):123-142.